kksgandhi/personal_site/diversity of thought.md

 I read a story about some company (I think Apple).
 When they started, they didn't have special parking for pregnant women, who then had to walk from a faraway garage.
 When they finally had a woman on the board of directors, she mentioned that and everyone said "oh!
 I didn't think about that!".
-People are blinded by what their experiences.
+People are blinded to their experiences.

 I feel like this is pretty common sentiment among my generation.
 I do think I take it a step further, where I advocate not only for diversity of thought through identities (race, gender, etc.) but diversity of more fundamental thought patterns. (though of course [[identity politics]] are still very important).